 Gliffy is an intuitive, drag-and-drop diagramming tool, so making a stakeholder map in Gliffy is as easy as using sticky notes or a whiteboard.
 But, here are a few tips and tutorials to take your mapping exercise to the next level:

 Stakeholder mapping is a great way to plan for your project and manage communication expectations.
-To help visualize all your work’s stakeholders and share your stakeholder map with your team, be sure to sign up for a free trial of Gliffy Online or check out our Atlassian Apps.
+To help visualize all your work’s stakeholders and share your stakeholder map with your team, be sure to sign up for a free trial of Gliffy for Confluence or check out Gliffy Online.